University of Science and Technology Beijing: Campus

-USTB total area 557,858 m² is located in Haidian District, Beijing, facing Fourth Ring Road, where most key institutions of higher learning are gathered.
+USTB total area 803,900 m2 is located in Haidian District, Beijing, facing Fourth Ring Road, where most key institutions of higher learning are gathered.
 The USTB Gymnasium for 2008 Summer Olympics is located on the east part of the campus.
 It is one of the four competition gymnasiums in Beijing's universities, which provided places for competition items like judo and taekwondo in the 29th Olympic Games, as well as competition items like wheelchair basketball and wheelchair rugby in the 13th Paralympic Games.
 The USTB provides its students with newly built dormitories, completed in 2005.
 After the Olympic Games, the main part of the gymnasium is provided as the place for indoor physical education, fitness training, athletic contests and artistic performances.
 The comprehensive gymnasium is provided as the place for swimming teaching and aquatic park.

 International students

 USTB is an institution involving the Chinese Government Scholarship Program and has been accepting the international students since 1954.
 More than two thousands of students from 74 countries and regions have been studying and doing research work in the university.

-In fall of 2003,there are 81 international students, including 34 undergraduates, 15 master candidates, 8 doctoral candidates and 24 non-degree students (21 of them are language students).
-The numbers of students are growing every year.
+Rankings and reputation

+The University of Science and Technology Beijing is listed as one of the top 500 global universities in several world university rankings such as the QS World University Rankings, the Academic Ranking of World Universities (ARWU), the U.S. News & World Report Best Global University Ranking, the Center for World University Rankings, and the CWTS Leiden Ranking.

+As of 2023, the Academic Ranking of World Universities, also known as the "Shanghai Ranking", placed USTB 201-300 in the world.
+The U.S. News & World Report ranked USTB 381th globally and 89th in Asia in its 2024 Best Global Universities Rankings.

+The university is considered one of the major research institutions for Engineering in Beijing.
+USTB's metallurgy and materials science programmes are highly regarded in China.
+Since 2018, USTB has been ranked the best globally in the Academic Ranking of World Universities (ARWU) for "Metallurgical Engineering".